top of page

 Author Lauren Fang covers Building a Limb Salvage Program on BackTable VI

-Limb salvage programs focus on preventing amputations from Critical Limb Ischemia (CLI).
-It is a complex disease with an average lifespan of 2.1 years after diagnosis, so limb salvage procedures allow patients to be independent of others, have a good quality of life, and return back to society to work and contribute.
-It is important to not only save the limb, but also maintain it.
-Interventional cardiologist Dr. Jihad A. Mustapha and interventional radiologist Dr. Sabeen Dhand define what limb salvage is, why it is important, discuss the essentials of building a successful limb salvage program, and discuss a multidisciplinary approach to these programs.
+Limb salvage programs are designed to prevent amputations caused by Critical Limb Ischemia (CLI), a complex condition with an average survival rate of 2.1 years post-diagnosis.
+These programs enable patients to retain their independence, enjoy a high quality of life, and return to work and societal contributions.
+It is crucial not only to save the limb but also to maintain it effectively.
+Interventional Cardiologist Dr. Jihad A. Mustapha and Interventional Radiologist Dr. Sabeen Dhand explain what limb salvage entails, its significance, the key components of a successful limb salvage program, and the importance of a multidisciplinary approach to these programs.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.